 It’s still possible, but not guaranteed, to have mixed content errors, and 301 and JS redirect will stop working.
 I recommend keeping Really Simple SSL active and using Divi Rocket to help with any negative impact the plugin might have.

 That’s our look at how to install an SSL certificate on your WordPress website.
 A plugin is the easiest way to handle the SSL certificate on your WordPress website, but you still need to get your certificate from your host or a third-party supplier and have it activated on your server.
-Many hosts provide free SSL certificates and there are several options if you need a free certificate.
+Many hosts such as Divi Space Hosting provide free SSL certificates, and it’s super easy to get this set up and installed.

 It does take a few steps for both your server and your website, but it isn’t difficult to do and it’s well worth the effort.
 Not only is your website more secure for your visitors, which in turn looks more professional and builds confidence in your website, but it will also get a better search engine ranking.